 - CSC Program (Scholarship Program supported by China Scholarship Council)

-For details, please visit 2019 Application Guidelines.
+For details, please see the 2020 Application Guidelines.

 Although highly competitive, there are more scholarships that students can apply for after arriving in Japan.
 More information can be found here.